asphalt-framework/asphalt/docs/userguide/testing.rst

 The next item in the module is the ``server`` asynchronous generator fixture.
 Fixtures like these are run by AnyIO's pytest plugin in their respective tasks, making the practice of straddling a :class:`Context` on a ``yield`` safe.
-This would normally be bad, as the context contains a :class:`~anyio.TaskGroup` which usually should not be used together with ``yield``, unless it's carefully managed like it is here.
+This would normally be bad, as the context contains a :class:`~anyio.abc.TaskGroup` which usually should not be used together with ``yield``, unless it's carefully managed like it is here.

 The actual test function, ``test_client_and_server()`` first declares a dependency